-Specifications (page 328).
+Specifications (page 324).
 Do not mix different colors or types of coolant in your vehicle.
 Mixing of engine coolants or using an incorrect coolant may harm the engine or cooling system components and may not be covered by the vehicle Warranty.

-Note: If prediluted coolant is not available, use the approved concentrated coolant diluting it to 50/50 with distilled water.
-See Capacities and Specifications (page 328).
+Note: If prediluted coolant is not available, use the approved concentrated coolant diluting it to 50/50 with deionized or distilled water.
+See Capacities and Security See Capacities and

+Specifications (page 324).
 Using water that has not been deionised may contribute to deposit formation, corrosion and plugging of the small cooling system passageways.